SummaTron/SummaTRON-SHOP/README.md

 4)  The delete of a product.

 <br>
-You can get all the information about SummaTRON-API proyect in our <a href="https://github.com/SummaTron/SummaTRON-SHOP/blob/master/SummaTRON_SHOP_WhitePaper_EN.pdf" target="blank">whitepaper</a>.
+You can get all the information about SummaTRON-SHOP proyect in our <a href="https://www.summatron.com/whitepaper_EN.html" target="blank">whitepaper</a>.